supersimplesuper/docs/website/docs/software_partners/tutorials/integrate_super_api/index.md

 Depending on your setup, we can provision keys for your staging and local development environments (it is also possible for developers to share a key).
 Once you're happy with your implementation of SuperAPI then get in touch with us and we can provision you production keys for use in your live environment.

-If your software is not multi-tenanted then please talk to us about how to programmatically generate api keys for each of your instances.
+If your software is not multi-tenanted then please talk to us about how to programmatically generate API keys for each of your instances.
 Ideally you should have only one production key but in some software architectures it may make sense to generate API keys for each instance of your production software.

 ::: danger
-Your api key is sensitive data and should be treated as such.
+Your API key is sensitive data and should be treated as such.
 With it, personal information about the sessions your users have created in SuperAPI can be read.
 Ensure it is not checked into your source code repository.
 :::

 #### What is the sandbox?

 Sandboxed instances of SuperAPI are made for development and testing purposes.
-Sandboxed instances have the same functionality as non sandboxed (production) instances.
-Sandboxed instances are restricted from interacting with external services, such as Super Fund & ATO services.
+Sandboxed instances have the same functionality as non-sandboxed (production) instances.
+Sandboxed instances are restricted from interacting with external services, such as super fund & ATO services.
 This protects your development & testing environments from accidentally interacting with any external production systems.

 This does not impact how you can integrate with SuperAPI, as any required external services are mocked to enable the required functionality within the sandbox.
 Only the experience that users will have when going through a super selection flow is impacted.